-The Founding Members are:- the Bishop; the Church Urban Fund, and the Cornwall & IoS Methodist District who can each nominate 3 members.
-Current details of staff and Trustees can be found on our website (https://transformation-cornwall.org.uk/about).
+^{} Members consist of five nominated by the Church Urban Fund ("the CUF Directors"), two nominated by the Bishop ("the Bishop's Directors), and two nominated by Cornwall Methodist District ("the CMD Directors").
+Current details of staff and Trustees can be found on our website (https://transformationcornwall.org.uk/about).